-Network providers are responsible for getting preauthorization for all applicable covered health care services.
-You are responsible for getting preauthorization when the provider is out-of-network.
+Providers are responsible for getting preauthorization for all applicable covered health care services.
+You are responsible for getting preauthorization when the provider is out-of-network for the services that require prior authorization.
 If you do not get preauthorization and the services are determined to be not medically necessary or the setting in which the services were received is determined to be inappropriate, we will not cover these services/facilities.